-Although it is thus impermissible to demy in advance the possibility, in strictly defined instances, of a "united front" with the Thermidorian section of the bureaucracy against open attack by capitalist counter-revolution, the chief political task in the U.S.S.R. still remains the overthrow of this same Thermidorian bureaucracy.
+Although it is thus impermissible to deny in advance the possibility, in strictly defined instances, of a "united front" with the Thermidorian section of the bureaucracy against open ttack by capitalist counter-revolution, the chief political task in the U.S.S.R. still remains the overthrow of this same Theridorian bureaucracy.
 Each day added to its domination helps rot the foundations of the socialist elements of economy and increases the chances for capitalist restoration.
-It is in precicely this direction that the Comintern moves as the agent and accomplice of the Stalinist clique in strangling the Spanish revolution and demoralizing the international proletariat.
+It is in precisely this direction that the Comintern moves as the agent and accomplice of the Stalinist clique in strangling the Spanish revolution and demoralising the international proletariat.

-As in fascist countries, the chief strength of the bureaucracy lies not in itself but in the disillusionment of the masses, in their lack of a newperspective.
-As in fascist countries, from which Stalin-political apparatus does not differ save in more unbridled rough-shod-dedness, only preparatory propagandistic work is possible today in the U.S.S.R.
+As in fascist countries, the chief strength of the bureaucracy lies not in itself but in the disillusionment of the masses, in their lack of a new perspective.
+As in fascist countries, from which Stalin's political apparatus does not differ save in more unbridled rough-shoddedness, only preparatory propagandistic work is possible to-day in the U.S.S.R.
 As in fascist countries, the impetus to the Soviet workers' revolutionary upsurge will probably be given by events outside the country.
-The struggle against the Comintern on the world arena is the most important part today of the struggle against the Stalinist dictatorship.
+The struggle against the Comintern on the world arena is the most important part to-day of the struggle against the Stalinist dictatorship.
 There are many signs that the Comintern's downfall, because it does not have a direct base in the G.P.U., will precede the downfall of the Bonapartist clique and of the entire Thermidorian bureaucracy in general.

 A fresh upsurge of the revolution in the U.S.S.R. will undoubtedly begin under the banner of the struggle against social inequality and political oppression.
 Down with the privileges of the bureaucracy!
 Down with Stakhanovism!
 Down with the Soviet aristocracy and its ranks and orders!
-Greater equality of wages for all forms of labor!
+Greater equality of wages for all forms of labour!

+equality of wages for all forms of fabour.
 The struggle for the freedom of the trade unions and the factory committees, for the right of assembly and freedom of the press will unfold in the struggle for the regeneration and development of Soviet democracy.

-The bureaucracy replaced the soviets as class organs with the fiction of universal electoral rights - in the style of Hitler-Goebbels.
-It is necessary to repurn to the soviets not only their free democratic form but also their class content.
-As once the bourgeoisie and kulaks were not permitted to enter the soviets, so now it is necesary to drive the bureaucracy and the new aristocracy out of the soviets.
+aevelopment of Soule demotracy.
+The bureaucracy replaced the soviets as class organs with the fiction of universal electoral rights-in the style of Hitler-Goebbels.
+It is necessary to return to the soviets not only their free democratic form but also their class content.
+As the bourgeoisie and kulaks were not permitted to enter the soviets, so now it is necessary to drive the bureaucracy and the new aristocracy out of the soviets.
 In the soviets there is room only for representatives of the workers, rank and file kolkhozists, peasants and Red Army men.

-Democratization of the soviets is impossible without legalization of soviet parties.
-The workers and peasants themselves by their own free vote will indicate what parties they recognize as soviet parties.
+Democratisation of the soviets is impossible without legalisation of soviet parties.
+The workers and peasants themselves by their own free vote will indicate what parties they recognise as soviet parties.
 A revision of planned economy from top to bottom in the interests of producers and consumers!
 Factory committees should be returned the right to control production.
-A democratically organized consumers! cooperative should control the quality and price of products.
+A democratically organised consumers' co-operative should control the quality and price of products.

-Reorganization of the kolkhozes in accordance with the will and in the interests of the workers there engaged.
+Re-organisation of the kolhozes in accordance with the will and in the interests of the workers there engaged!

 The reactionary international policy of the bureaucracy should be replaced by the policy of proletarian internationalism.
 The complete diplomatic correspondence of the Kremlin to be published.
-Down with secret diplomacyt its further development toward socialism.
-There is but one party capable of leading the Soviet masses to insurrection... the party of the Fourth International
+Down with secret diplomacy!